TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ContentObjects/Image/Index.rst

 sourceCollection.dataKey.if
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-.. container:: table-row

-   Property
-         sourceCollection.dataKey.if
+..  t3-cobj-image:: sourceCollection.dataKey.if

-   Data type
-         :ref:`if <if>`
+    :Data type: :ref:`if <if>`

-   Description
     Renders only if the condition is met, this is evaluated before any
     execution of code.

 .. index:: IMAGE; sourceCollection.dataKey.pixelDensity